 One of the sources -- 3FHL J0308.4+0408(NGC 1218) -- is a Seyfert Type I galaxy.
-No objects of this type were known VHE sources before.
-A fortiori, no short energetic VHE flares was anticipated from such objects.
-Even more striking is plausible association of 'orphan' doublet with LINER galaxy NGC 5549.
+No objects of this type not belonging to narrow-line Sy 1 subclass were known as VHE sources before.
+A fortiori, no short energetic VHE flares were anticipated from such objects.
+Even more striking is the plausible association of the 'orphan' doublet with the LINER galaxy NGC 5549.
 This type of galaxies are considered to harbor low-luminosity AGNs in their centers and currently they are below sensitivity limit of HE/VHE telescopes.
-Still, there was a major extremely hard flare, during which the VHE flux ($E>100$~GeV) exceeded the average flux at HE ($E>10$~GeV) at least thousandfold, and the VHE luminosity of the AGN surpassed $10^{45}~\mathrm{erg~s^{-1}}$.
-It is worth noting, that non-blazar AGNs are a small minority in full population of TeV sources, with only 4 Fanaroff-Riley I galaxies are present in the TeVCat (M87, 3C 264, NGC 1275, and Cen A), so a detection of VHE flares from low-luminous non-aligned AGNs could have certain significance for a field of AGN jet studies.
+Still, there was a major extremely hard flare, during which the VHE flux ($E>100$~GeV) exceeded the average flux at HE ($E>10$~GeV) at least a thousandfold, and the VHE luminosity of the AGN surpassed $10^{45}~\mathrm{erg~s^{-1}}$.
+It is worth noting, that non-blazar AGNs are a small minority in the full population of TeV sources, with only 4 Fanaroff-Riley I galaxies present in the TeVCat (M87, 3C 264, NGC 1275, and Cen A), so a detection of VHE flares from low-luminous non-aligned AGNs could have considerable significance for the field of AGN jet studies.

-HE behaviour during these flares was quite diverse: 3FHL J1037.6+5711 had coinciding VHE/HE flares, the HE flare in 3FHL J1457.8-4642 preceded the VHE one by about a month, there was HE activity 1.5 month \textit{after} the VHE flare in 3FHL J0847.0-2337 , which is quite uncommon, and in 3FHL J0308.4+0408, 3FHL J1203.3-3924, NGC 5549? there were no HE counterparts whatsoever.
+HE behaviour during these flares was quite diverse: 3FHL J1037.6+5711 had coinciding VHE/HE flares, the HE flare in 3FHL J1457.8-4642 preceded the VHE one by about a month, there was HE activity 1.5 month \textit{after} the VHE flare in 3FHL J0847.0-2337, which is quite uncommon, and in 3FHL J0308.4+0408, 3FHL J1203.3-3924, NGC 5549? there were no HE counterparts whatsoever.

-\textit{Note:} When this paper was in a final stage of preparation, another work in which DBSCAN algorithm was used to search for clusters in GeV Fermi data, appeared \citep{Malyshev2025}.
+\textit{Note:} When this paper was in a final stage of preparation, another work in which a DBSCAN algorithm was used to search for clusters in GeV Fermi data, appeared \citep{Malyshev2025}.
 Their analysis focused on identifying extended sources in the Galactic plane, contrasting with our emphasis on extragalactic transients and high-latitude sources.